Partial profiles of quasi-complete graphs: Counting homomorphisms to quasi-complete graphs

-For any integer $m\geq 3$, we let $K\sb{m}$ denote the complete graph on $m$ vertices i.e., the graph on $m$ vertices such that any two vertices are adjacent.
+For any integer $m\geq 3$, we let $K\sb{m}$ denote the \emph{complete graph on $m$ vertices}, i.e., the graph on $m$ vertices such that any two vertices are adjacent.
 For any integer $m\geq 3$, we define the \emph{quasi-complete graph} on $m$ vertices to be the graph obtained from $K\sb{m}$ by removing one edge.
 We denote it $K\sb{m}\sp{1}$.
-Furthermore, the edge that has been removed in order to obtain it from $K\sb{m}$ will be referred to as the \emph{missing edge}.
-On the other hand, from the point of view of $K\sb{m}$, we call this edge the \emph{exceptional edge}.
-The vertices which make up this edge will be denoted $A$ and $B$.
+Furthermore, the edge that has been removed in order to obtain it from $K\sb{m}$ is referred to as the \emph{exceptional edge}.
+The vertices which make up this edge are denoted $A$ and $B$ throughout the article.